ericfuerstenberg/terraform-wavefront-alerts/README.md

-## Alerting standards
-**All active alerts should:**
-1. Use *up-to-date* metric sources that align with top line dashboards
-2. Be set to an actionable threshold (e.g., if alert fires then team begins investigation or escalation to service owner)
-3. Maintain an acceptable signal/noise ratio (e.g., 5:1 or >80% signal)
-4. Be managed via version control (git) and adhere to standardized tagging and naming conventions

 ## Alerts as code!
 ### Configuring monitoring by hand is fragile and tedious.
 *Setting up a new dashboard?* You have to clone an existing dashboard, or migrate charts one by one, tweaking each as needed. *Creating new alerts?* Copy/paste alert expressions and conditions, double check that you have your fire/resolve values set, etc.